viet34tqc/notebook/interview.md

 ## CORS

-CORS (Cross-Origin Resource Sharing) is a security feature in web browsers that controls how resources (like APIs or files) can be requested from a different domain than the one where your web page is running.
+CORS (Cross-Origin Resource Sharing) is a security feature of **browsers** (not server, not Postman) that restricts JavaScript running in a web page from making requests to a different domain unless the server allows it.

 **Why is CORS needed?**

 By default, browsers block requests to a different origin (domain, protocol, or port) for security reasons.
 This is called the Same-Origin Policy.
-CORS allows servers to explicitly permit requests from trusted origins by adding specific HTTP headers.
+CORS allows servers to permit requests from trusted origins by adding specific HTTP headers.

-If client app at `https://myapp.com` tries to fetch data from `https://api.external.com`, server at `https://api.external.com` must include CORS headers (`Access-Control-Allow-Origin: https://myapp.com`)
+If client app at `https://myapp.com` tries to fetch data from `https://api.external.com`,

+- The client sends an `origin` header to tell the server where the request is coming from.
+This `origin` header might not be included if the the request is from server, postman or the client is on the same origin with the server
+- server at `https://api.external.com` must include CORS header (`Access-Control-Allow-Origin: https://myapp.com`) in the response to browser to say that the origin is permitted.
+- The browser checks this response and decides if the response can be accessed by JavaScript.

-Cùng origin: cùng scheme, domain và port
+Same origin: same scheme, domain and port

-- Cùng scheme và cùng domain
+- same scheme and same domain

 <http://example.com/app1/index.html>
 <http://example.com/app2/index.html>